 Healthland continues to support the system and CPSI has committed to providing at least two years' notice before sunsetting Classic.
 Approximately 60 of the remaining 190 Classic customers are non-acute care facilities that are not compelled to follow or become compliant with MU standards, as there are no financial incentives available to non-acute care facilities for MU compliance.
 An additional 40 Classic customers have already begun the migration from Classic to Centriq, with another 25 expected to migrate in 2016.
-Beyond sales activity already underway, the Classic platform will no longer be offered as a new installation to prospective customers now that the acquisition of HHI has closed.
+Beyond sales activity already underway, the Classic platform will no longer be offered as a new installation to prospective customers.